 Stellie's Ice Cream

-A popular local ice cream truck, formerly known as the Dairy Godmother, has rebranded to Stellie's Ice Cream and will be opening its first storefront at 1815 E. Washington Ave. on June 1.
+A popular local ice cream truck, formerly known as the Dairy Godmother, has rebranded to Stellie's Ice Cream opened its first storefront at 1815 E. Washington Ave. on June 1.

 Zafferano Ristorante